-(c) Use of Estimates
+Use of Estimates (c)

-The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of revenues and expenses and disclosure of contingencies included in the Statement.
+The preparation of financial statements in accordance with Canadian accounting standards for notfor-profit organizations requires management to make estimates and assumptions that affect the reported amounts of revenues and expenses and disclosure of contingencies included in the Statement.
 Accounts subject to significant estimates include revenue accruals, expense accruals, amortization, overhead allocation and processing commitments.
 Actual results could differ from those estimates.

-Notes to the Statement of Revenues and Expenses For the year ended 31 December 2016
+PRODUCT CARE ASSOCIATION MANITOBA HOUSEHOLD HAZARDOUS WASTE PROGRAM Notes to the Statement of Revenues and Expenses For the year ended 31 December 2016